This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

-When all reviews are completed, you can view and access your base64-encoded certificate, which is necessary for registering your WhatsApp Business API client.
+When all reviews are completed, you can view and access your base64-encoded certificate, which is necessary for registering your On-Premises API client.
 We encourage you to register with an approved display name to start integration, before making any further changes to a display name.
 You can change your display name at any point after integration.

-Once your business begins sending messages through the WhatsApp Business API, it's important to understand the billing process, such as how and when you're charged and how to view and pay your monthly invoice.
+Once your business begins sending messages through the On-Premises API, it's important to understand the billing process, such as how and when you're charged and how to view and pay your monthly invoice.
 For more information, see About Billing For Your WhatsApp Business Account.
 For pricing rules and cost per message, see our Pricing page.

-The WhatsApp Business API client will run on any internet-connected machine that can run Docker for Linux, either in a virtual machine, or on Linux server.
+The On-Premises API client will run on any internet-connected machine that can run Docker for Linux, either in a virtual machine, or on Linux server.
 For more information see the FAQ.
 For instance, simple testing can be done on a laptop.
 For a production environment server, we recommend at least 250 GB SSD, 16 GB RAM, and 4 core CPU.
 HDD is not recommended as the I/O speeds will become bottlenecks under load.

 In most cases, you should run the database on a separate physical server from the Coreapp and Webapp containers.
 The database server should only be a few milliseconds of latency away from the compute machine(s).